Top FX Providers

 Pepperstone Has The Best Customer Support And Broker Reviews

 While most brokers would argue they have the most satisfied customers and best support, Pepperstone has the reviews and awards to back-up their claim.
-One benchmark annual study is by Investment Trends who run a survey of active forex traders and have awards Pepperstone with the awards below including Customer Service.
+A benchmark annual study by Investment Trends surveys active forex traders, recognising Pepperstone’s excellent customer service with various awards.

-Another gauge of the forex broker reviews is from Trustpilot which in late 2019 gave the score for Pepperstone:
+Another gauge of the forex broker reviews is from Trustpilot which in 2020 gave the score for Pepperstone:

 This is the highest of the forex broker reviews that have over 500 reviews.